Karva Chauth: Rituals

 Married women pray for their husbands for their good health.

+On Karva Chauth, husband offers her first sip of water, after watching moon.

 Women begin preparing for Karva Chauth a few days in advance, by buying adornments (shringar), jewellery, and puja (prayer) items, such as the Karva lamps, matthi, Mehandi and the decorated puja thali (plate).
 Local bazaars take on a festive look as shopkeepers put their Karva Chauth related products on display.
 On the day of the fast, women from Punjab region awake to eat and drink just before sunrise.
 In Uttar Pradesh, celebrants eat soot feni with milk in sugar on the eve of the festival.
 It is said that this helps them go without water the next day.
 In Punjab, sargi (ਸਰਗੀ) is an important part of this pre-dawn meal and always includes fenia.
 It is traditional for the sargi to be sent or given to the fasting woman by her mother-in-law.
 If she lives with her mother-in-law, the pre-dawn meal is prepared by the mother-in-law.
 On Karva Chauth occasion, fasting women choose to wear Karva Chauth special dresses like a traditional saari or lehenga to look their best.
 In some regions, women wear traditional dresses of their states.

 The fast begins at dawn.
 Fasting women do not eat or drink during the day.
 Hindu wives perform various kind of rituals along with a vrata (fast) on Karva Chauth for their husband's long life.

 In traditional observances of the fast, the fasting woman usually does no housework.
 Women apply Mehandi and other cosmetics to themselves and each other.
 The day passes in meeting friends and relatives.
 In some regions, it is customary to give and exchange painted clay pots filled with bangles, ribbons, home-made candy, cosmetics and small cloth items (e.g., handkerchiefs).
 Since Karva Chauth follows soon after the Kharif crop harvest in the rural areas, it is a good time for community festivities and gift exchanges.
 Parents often send gifts to their married daughters and their children.